 - Add Vietnamese ground coffee to the phin filter chamber and place the filter press on top, press gently.
 Place the filter over a clean glass and then add 1 tablespoon of hot water wait for about 10-20 seconds to let the ground coffee swell and settle.

 - Add the remaining hot water and cover the chamber with the filter cap.
 Let the coffee liquid drip into the glass.
 This may take a few minutes.
 If you need more detailed instructions with step-by-step photos to brew Vietnamese coffee, visit the link in the recipe notes down below.

 - While the coffee is being brewed, add yogurt and sweetened condensed milk to a bowl and mix gently to combine.
 Divide the mixture into serving glasses.
 You can add more condensed milk to taste.

 - Once the coffee is ready, divide into serving glass.
-Top with some crushed ice and serve immediately.
+Top with plenty of crushed ice and serve immediately.